3 for the price of 2! 🎁 Free delivery on all orders - Visit Our Shop!

 What to do after a positive result

-Once you've had a positive pregnancy test result, it's important to take certain steps:
+After obtaining a positive pregnancy test result, it is important to take certain steps:

 Ultrasound : An ultrasound scan may be recommended to determine the exact location of the pregnancy and check whether it is intrauterine, which is the most common case.